ctf0/Blazar/README.md

 php artisan blazar:flush
 ```

-and to run it from within your app
+or from within your app

 ```php
 Artisan::call('blazar:flush');